Getting Started

 following job:

-on bounce exec echo --Bounced-- console output
+start on bounce exec echo --Bounced-- console output

 The following will run it: